We look forward to welcoming you to the Danau Girang Field Centre. The following provides useful information for your stay at the centre.

 A visa may be necessary for visitors from some countries.
 Please visit the Malaysian Embassy for further information.

-For scientists who wish to carry out research in Sabah, they must apply for a permit from the Economic Planning Unit.
+For scientists who wish to carry out research in Sabah, they must apply for an access licence from the Sabah Biodiversity Centre.
 For more information on research permits and rules and regulations to carry out research at Danau Girang Field Centre please contact the Centre Director, Dr Benoît Goossens.

 You should ensure that your passport will be valid for at least 6 months after your departure date from Malaysia.